-Our Backstory Explains Our Choice Of the (2) Neighborhoods!
+Our Backstory Explains Choice of the (2) Neighborhoods!

 BROOKLYN YOUNG FILMMAKERS

-Brooklyn Young Filmmakers Center Inc (BYFC) is a small non-profit run by volunteers.
-With this site we publicly re-brand as the People's Hollywood Project!
+Brooklyn Young Filmmakers Center Inc (BYFC) is a small experimental-oriented non-profit run by volunteers.
+With this site we publicly re-brand as the People's Hollywood Project.

-Our next step is to explain our vision to community leaders and organizations in the targeted neighborhoods of Brownsville and Bushwick, as well as to filmmakers and film organizations.
-At the same time we will be trying to interest potential (adult) students with our free online Lesson #1: Scriptwriting.
+Our next step is to explain our vision to Brooklyn community leaders and organizations, especially in the targeted neighborhoods of Brownsville and Bushwick, as well as to film organizations and colleges, while recruiting local filmmakers and artists to volunteer as mentors for Adult beginners.

-We used an array of locations including LIU and NYC College of Technology Continuing Ed, as well as public housing community centers and small businesses in the Fort Greene / Clinton Hill area where most of our Board then lived.
+Over those years we used an array of donated locations including LIU and NYC College of Technology Continuing Ed, as well as public housing community centers and small businesses in the Fort Greene / Clinton Hill area where most of our Board then lived.
 We stopped offering services there in (2014).

 Most of the small business that hosted our events had closed.
 Fort Greene had been taken over by affluent new residents (many in new highrises), and big-big budget non-profits.
-The big non-profits (such as BRIC Media Arts and BAM) do offer working-class artists important assistance and showcase opportunities.
+The big non-profits (such as BRIC Media Arts and BAM) do offer working-class Adult artists and youth important education and showcase opportunities.